githubtraining/Nasa-Picture/README.md

 9-12-19 - Begun work to call kubectl from the runner and enable the workflow to sense when kubernetes yaml files are pushed.

 9-17-19 Added deployment of test reports to aws server

+9-19-19 Added the deployment to build a container and deploy to Kubernetes

+Will still need to sanitize some of the file naming, and move this over to GitHub's dockerhub account, but this is fully functional.